In a city as green as Portland, it’s only fitting that some of the top things to do are outdoor spots that appeal to home gardeners and hikers alike.

 Portland International Rose Test Garden

-With great views of the roses and the skyline, the Portland Rose Garden in Washington Park is a must-see.
+With great views of the roses and the skyline, the Portland International Rose Test Garden in Washington Park is a must-see.

 Put on some comfortable shoes and start walking — you’ll be surprised how easy Portland makes it.

-Families can find an entire day’s worth of adventures on this island just northwest of Portland.
+On Sauvie Island families can find an entire day’s worth of adventures on this river island just northwest of Portland.

 The river, which bisects the city into east and west sides, is a virtual aquatic playground, with kayakers, fishers and swimmers enjoying the water.